Four Evangelists: Symbols

+This cross, from the 12th century, would have been mounted on a pole and carried in a liturgical procession.
+Christ is shown surrounded by symbols of the evangelists.

 Each of the symbols is depicted with wings, following the biblical sources first in Ezekiel 1–2, and in Revelation.
 The symbols are shown with, or in place of, the Evangelists in early medieval Gospel Books, and are the usual accompaniment to Christ in Majesty when portrayed during the same period, reflecting the vision in Revelation.
 They were presented as one of the most common motifs found on church portals and apses, as well as many other locations.

 When surrounding Christ, the figure of the man usually appears at top left—above Christ's right hand, with the lion above Christ's left arm.
 Underneath the man is the ox and underneath the lion is the eagle.
 This both reflects the medieval idea of the order of "nobility" of nature of the beasts (man, lion, ox, eagle) and the text of Ezekiel 1:10.
 From the 13th century, their use began to decline, as a new conception of Christ in Majesty, showing the wounds of the Passion, came into use.
 In Evangelist portraits, they sometimes appear to dictate to the writing evangelist.

 Naming

 Matthew is often cited as the "first Gospel account", not only owing to its place in the canon, but also in view of the patristic witness to this effect.
 However, most biblical scholars see the gospel account of Mark as having been written first and John's gospel account as having been written last of the four.
 It is customary to refer to the gospels phrased as "the Gospel of Matthew" or as "Matthew's Gospel", and so on.